Current students (2018 -current)

 Ashwati Das (2015-2016)

-Ashwati is currently a PhD student in the School of Aeronautics and Astronautics at Purdue University.
+Ashwati was a PhD student in the School of Aeronautics and Astronautics at Purdue University.

 From Ash, "My research interest is in alternative propulsion methods for space exploration in multi-body regimes, in particular solar sails and hybrid (low/high) thrust propulsion.
 Some of these interests were kindled during my internship at NASA JPL, and I am looking forward to more exciting work with them.
 I aspire to make significant contributions to the growth and direction of the space industry.
 As I work towards this goal by building experience and knowledge in graduate school, I am very grateful to the Andromeda Movement Organization.
 Their support has helped me maintain focus on my classes/research and has allowed me the time and ability to pursue extra-curricular projects which has nurtured my personal development and leadership skills.
 To know that there are people and organizations willing to support and encourage students like myself who are passionate about space exploration is very re-assuring and adds even more meaning to all my efforts."